On-Chain Data Containers

 Reference Implementation

-We present an educational example implementation showcasing two types of tokens (Fungible and Semi-Fungible) sharing the same storage.
-The abstraction of the storage from the logic is achieved through the use of Data Objects.
-A factory is used for deploying fungible token contracts that share storage with each semi-fungible NFT representing a collection of fractions.
-Note that if a transfer() is called by either interface (Fungible or Semi-Fungible), both interfaces are emitting an event.
+We present an educational example implementation of a Standard Adapter showcasing two types of tokens (Fungible and Semi-Fungible) with shared data storage.
+The end user can interact with this implementation through one of two types of interfaces: The semi-fungible one (represented through a single Data Manager), and the fungible interface (represented by many Data Managers).
+The abstraction of the storage from the logic is achieved through the use of a single Fungible Fractions Data Object.
+A factory is used for deploying the Fungible token interfaces that share storage with each semi-fungible collection.
+Note that if a transfer()

 This example has not been audited and should not be used in production environments.